 Sole Negligence Exclusion

-Some endorsements don't use the words "sole negligence."
-Rather, they limit coverage to injury or damage caused, wholly or partly, by acts or omissions of the named insured (policyholder).
-This means that if the named insured did not contribute to an accident that results in a claim against the additional insured, the claim is not covered.
+The sole negligence exclusion is based on the idea that an additional insured that is completely responsible for a loss should rely on its own liability insurance for coverage.
+Some endorsements don't use the term "sole negligence."
+Rather, they limit coverage to injury or damage caused, wholly or partly, by acts or omissions of the named insured.
+In other words, if the named insured did not contribute to an accident that results in a claim against the additional insured, the claim is not covered.

 Extent Provided by Law

 Some additional insured endorsements contain a provision stating that the additional insured is covered "only to the extent provided by law."
 This limitation is typically found in endorsements used by contractors to insure "upstream parties" like general contractors and project owners.
-It is also included in some endorsements used to insure architects, engineers and surveyors.
+It is also included in some endorsements used to insure architects, engineers, and surveyors.
 The "law" referred to in this provision means anti-indemnity statutes.

-No Broader Coverage
+No Broader Than the Contract